anywhichway/thunderclap/README.md

 		values: { // only dbo can list values
 			execute: ["dbo"]
 		},
-		"User@": { // key to control, user <cname>@ for classes
+		"User@": { // key to control User, use <cname>@ for classes

 			// read: ["<role>",...], // array or map of roles to allow read, not specifying means all have read
 			// write: {<role>:true}, // array or map of roles to allow write, not specifying means all have write
 			// a filter function can also be used
-			// action with be "read" or "write", not returning anything will result in denial
+			// action will be "read" or "write", not returning anything will result in denial
 			// not specifying a filter function will allow all read and write, unless controlled above
 			// a function with the same call signature can also be used as a property value above
 			filter: async function({action,user,data,request}) {